AmpedFinance/docs/whitepaper.md

 platform, for example liquidity provision, governance participation and engaging in trades or participating in platform campaigns, referral programs, sharing a tweet.
-We may also explore implementing an auto-compounding version of AMP which receives automatically distributed rewards.
+We may also explore implementing an auto-compounding version of AMPED which receives automatically distributed rewards.
 Specific criteria and allocation mechanisms for this model will be detailed in future governance proposals.

 ### **Token Supply and Distribution**

-AMP\'s total supply and distribution were determined at launch.
+AMPED\'s total supply and distribution were determined at launch.
 A portion of supply is allocated to the community and liquidity mining (to fund esAMP rewards), a portion to the team/early supporters with lockups, and some for treasury or ecosystem growth.
-The emission of esAMP that later vests into AMP means the circulating supply increases gradually, but this is balanced by the fact that most rewards start as escrowed (non-circulating).
+The emission of esAMP that later vests into AMPED means the circulating supply increases gradually, but this is balanced by the fact that most rewards start as escrowed (non-circulating).
 The design is such that emissions are sustainable relative to the protocol\'s fee generation.